gennipher-io/gennipher-io/README.md

 - 👋 Hi, I’m @gennipher-io
-- 👀 I’m interested in machine learning and data science
+- 👀 I’m interested in ML/NLP and data science, and social inequalities/stratification
-- 🌱 I’m currently learning r and python.
+- 🌱 I’m currently learning R and Python.
 This repo will serve as my coursework compendium
 - 📫 gennipher@polyvi.io

 <!---